SQuirreL SQL Client: Overview and Tutorial

 When you use SQLBot in combination with SQuirreL SQL, you can easily generate reports from a variety of different SQL databases, and then post them to Slack or schedule email reports at the times of your choosing.

 Looking for the best way to get scheduled SQL reports in your Slack feed?
-Sign up for a free trial of SQLBot to see how it can benefit your organization.
+Sign up for a free account on SQLBot to see how it can benefit your organization.

 Reviews of Other SQL Editors